WuDan0399/Integrate-NVDLA-and-TVM/README.md

 make compiler

 Note :
-In some cases if compiler build fails because of linking error with protobuf library then rebuild protobuf library as below ./configure --enable-shared make make check
+In some cases if compiler build fails because of linking error with protobuf library then rebuild protobuf library as below cd <path to sw>/sw/umd/external/protobuf-2.6 ./configure --enable-shared make make check